Getting Care during a Disaster or Emergency

 Enrollment and Disenrollment

-Individuals are eligible for this SEP if they:
+You’re eligible for this SEP if you:

-• Reside, or resided at the start of the SEP eligibility period described in this guidance, in an area for which a federal, state, or local government entity has declared a disaster or other emergency, or they do not reside in an affected area but rely on help making health care decisions from one or more individuals who reside in an affected area; and
+• Reside, or resided at the start of the SEP eligibility period described in this guidance, in an area for which a federal, state, or local government entity has declared a disaster or other emergency, or do not reside in an affected area but rely on help making health care decisions from one or more individuals who reside in an affected area; and

 • Were eligible for another election period at the time of the SEP eligibility period; and

-• Did not make an election during that other valid election period due to the disaster or other emergency
+• Did not make an election during that other valid election period due to the disaster or other emergency.

 The SEP starts as of the date the declaration is made, the incident start date or, if different, the start date identified in the declaration, whichever is earlier.
-The SEP ends 2 full calendar months following the end date identified in the declaration or, if different, the date the end of the incident is announced, whichever is later.
-Contact our representatives at the phone numbers listed in Contact Information for information and assistance.
+The SEP ends two full calendar months following:

 When the Disaster Ends

-Once the President of the United States, a state governor, a county mayor, the U.S. Secretary of Health and Human Services, or the Centers of Medicare & Medicaid Services has determined that the disaster or emergency is over, or after a minimum of 30 days have passed when there’s no end date declared, you’ll need to use the plan provider network to receive services and the normal pre-authorization/referral requirements and cost sharing will resume and as described in your Evidence of Coverage.
+Once the president of the United States, a state governor, a county mayor, the U.S. secretary of Health and Human Services, or the Centers of Medicare & Medicaid Services has determined that the disaster or emergency is over, or after a minimum of 30 days have passed when there’s no end date declared, you’ll need to use the plan provider network to receive services and the normal pre-authorization/referral requirements and cost sharing will resume and as described in your Evidence of Coverage.

 HMSA Disclaimer